 Focused on security and compliance, OneSpan Sign offers e-signing solutions that will appeal to users in heavily regulated industries.

-This e-signing platform is a great fit for teams who require security features that go above and beyond the standard protocols seen in popular e-signing platforms.
+This e-signing platform is a great fit for teams that require security features that go above and beyond the standard protocols seen in popular e-signing platforms.

 As an e-signing platform, OneSpan Sign’s key strength is its security focus.